 - Protein specific PTM analysis (g., phosphorylation)

 - Verification of siRNA knockdown experiments

 - Absolute quantification using protein cleavage isotope dilution mass spectrometry (PC-IDMS)

 Specific Aim 3: Perform and provide a seamless link to CHHE’s Environmental Data Science Group for training on analyses, advanced pathway mapping, data visualization and data storage.

 Software, Data Analysis and Data Storage: METRIC provides access to multiple software packages for analyzing proteomics data, including: SAS JMP Pro v11.0 (for Design of Experiments), Mascot v2.5 (40 processor license), Proteome Discoverer 2.2, Scaffold 4.8, Biopharma 2.0, MaxQuant and Perseus, X-Caliber.
 Each software suite operates on an independent high-performance computer with a minimum of 4 cores.
 Data can also be transferred to Bioinformatics Research Center- and CHHE-supported servers and analyzed by CHHE Environmental Data Science Group (EDSG) which brings together five bioinformaticians/biostatisticians.
-The EDSG will conduct informatics analyses of large data sets from in silico, in vitro, in vivo, and population studies to address important problems in EHS.
-Bioinformatic support will be provided cost-free to CHHE Full members (see Bioinformatic Support section of IHSFC).
+The EDSG conducts informatics analyses of large data sets from in silico, in vitro, in vivo, and population studies to address important problems in EHS.
+Bioinformatic support is provided cost-free to CHHE Full members (see Bioinformatic Support section of IHSFC).